-The Company also held shares in the following companies that the fair value were adjusted to zero at initial recognition and remained unchanged as at the end of June 30, 2022: Previcare Inc. 1.6 million shares representing 32% of the common shares, Ignite Alliance Corp.
+The Company also held shares in the following companies that the fair value were adjusted to zero at initial recognition: Previcare Inc. 1.6 million shares representing 32% of the common shares, Ignite Alliance Corp.
 50,000 shares representing less than 1% of the common shares, Power Symmetry 400,000 shares representing 40% of the common shares, and GrowthCell Global 335,000 common shares representing less than 1.5 % of the common shares.
 The loss resulted from this fair value adjustment in 2020 was \$5,217,000, which is included in fair value adjustment of investments on the restated Statements of Loss and Comprehensive Loss for the year ended December 31, 2020.